 Sometimes a whole section of the clothing is replaced with another piece of clothing (Patch) – others will never guess that this was done because you wanted to mend a tear.
 They will just think you are fashionable or quirky, depending on the way you have sewn it or the way they look at it

-But they are not very durable and peel off after a few washes.
+But they are not very durable and peel off after a few washes, unless you sew them in place.
 You cannot use them on fabrics like nylon or rayon or fabrics made of monofilament polyesters which can get damaged by heat.
-But it is a quick fix to mend holes on other fabrics.
+But it is a quick fix to mend holes on other fabrics -cotton, denim etc.